angular/angular/aio/content/guide/docs-style-guide.md

 One of the Angular documentation design goals is that guide page code snippets be examples of working code.

-Authors meet this goal by displaying code snippets directly from working sample apps, written specifically for these guide pages.
+Authors meet this goal by displaying code snippets directly from working sample applications, written specifically for these guide pages.

-Find sample apps in sub-folders of the `content/examples` directory of the `angular/angular` repository.
+Find sample applications in sub-folders of the `content/examples` directory of the `angular/angular` repository.
 An example folder name is often the same as the guide page it supports.

 <div class="alert is-helpful">